-Since in the non-extending case $R$ is a finite $A$-module, one has maybe the intuition, that this is not such a difficult case.
+Since in the non-extending case $R$ is a finite $A$-module, one might suspect, that this is not such a difficult case.
 Indeed, in Section~\ref{non-extending.sec} we provide a classification of all non-extending maximal subrings of an arbitrary ring (up to the classification of all maximal subfields of a given field).
 In fact, Dobbs, Mullins, Picavet and Picavet-L'Hermitte gave in \cite{DoMuPi2005On-the-FIP-propert} already such a classification.
-However, we explicitly construct all the non-extending maximal subrings of a given ring.
+The novelty of our approach is that we explicitly construct all the non-extending maximal subrings of a given ring.

-Thus we are left with the extending case.
+Thus, we are left with the extending case.
 One can reduce the study to the case where $R$ is an integral domain, and this is explained in Section~\ref{GeneralConsiderations.sec}.
-Moreover, we give in the same section some general properties of maximal subrings that we will use often in the course of this article.
-As the classification of all extending maximal subrings of an arbitrary integral domain seems to be still a difficult task, we restrict ourselves to the case where $R$ is a finitely generated domain over an algebraically closed field $\kk$ (of any characteristic).
-Moreover, we consider then only extending maximal $\kk$-subalgebras.
+Moreover, in the same section, we give some general properties of maximal subrings that we will use often in the course of this article.
+As the classification of all extending maximal subrings of an arbitrary integral domain still seems to be a difficult task, we restrict ourselves to the case where $R$ is a finitely generated domain over an algebraically closed field $\kk$ (of any characteristic).
+Thus our guiding problem is the following.

+\begin{problem} Classify all extending maximal subalgebras of a given affine $\kk$-domain where $\kk$ is an algebraically closed field. \end{problem}

-If $R$ is one-dimensional, then we are able to describe all extending maximal $\kk$-subalgebras.
-This description is done in Section~\ref{OneDimensionalCase.sec}.
+If the affine $\kk$-domain is one-dimensional, then we are able to describe all extending maximal $\kk$-subalgebras.
+This description is provided in Section~\ref{OneDimensionalCase.sec}.
 Let us give a simple example.